sharktrexer/link-reaper/README.md

   reap  Command that reaps links from markdown files based on your options

 Options:
-  -s, --show_afterlife         Create an afterlife-filename.md for each
+  -s, --show_afterlife         Create an afterlife-filename.txt for each
                                checked file that only contains the reaped links.
   -m, --merciful               Instead of overwriting files, create a reaped-
                                filename.md for each checked file that contains applied changes.
+Use '-dont_log' to prevent the file creation.
   -ig, --ignore_ghosts         Prevents updating redirecting links.
   -id, --ignore_doppelgangers  Ignore duplicate links.
   -is, --ignore_ssl            Disable SSL errors.
 Not very secure so use with
                                caution.
-  -it, --ignore_timeouts       Ignore links that time out.
+  -it, --ignore_timeouts       Ignore links that timeout, either by read or
+                               connection.
   -iu, --ignore_urls TEXT      Ignores specific links or general domains you
                                want to whitelist.
 Comma separate each entry.
   -rs, --reap_status TEXT      Status codes you want to be reaped (By default
                                404, 500, 521 are reaped and 300s are updated).
                                Enter each code comma separated.
+Formats such as '3*' and '30*' are also accepted to capture a range of codes.
-  -p, --patience INTEGER       Max # of seconds to wait for url to send data
+  -p, --patience INTEGER       Max # of seconds to wait for url to connect and
-                               until it times out.
+                               send data until it times out.
   -c, --chances INTEGER        Max # of connection retries before labeling a
                                link as timed out.
-  -dl, --disable_logging       Prevents creation of any log type files (does
+  -dl, --disable_logging       Prevents creation of any files, like log files
-                               not overwrite -show-afterlife)
-  -v, --verbose                Provide more information on the reaping
+                               or the use of '-mercifiul' excluding specific file creating options like '-show-afterlife' -v, --verbose                Provides more information on the reaping process.
-                               process.
+  -rt, --result_table          Creates a .csv file containing all found links
+                               and their result data.
+  -co, --csv_override          Overrides '-show-afterlife' and potential log
+                               files to instead be tables of link data rather than plain text.
   --help                       Show the details of each option like above.
 ```